Henri Longchambon

-Henri Longchambon (27 July 1896 in Clermont-Ferrand, Puy-de-Dôme – 20 March 1969 in Le Kremlin-Bicêtre) was a French politician and scientist.
+Marie François Henri Longchambon (27 July 1896 – 20 March 1969) was a French scientist and politician known for his work in geology, particularly on clay minerals, and his role in the French Resistance during World War II.
+He was awarded the Prix Raulin in 1936 for his scientific contributions.

-Early life
+Biography

 Henri Longchambon was born on 27 July 1896 in Clermont-Ferrand, France.
 His father, who worked at the University of Auvergne, died when he was thirteen years old.
 Longmachon passed his Baccalaureate in Clermont-Ferrand.
-He served in the First World War from 1915 to 1918 and subsequently received the knighthood of the Legion of Honour.
+He served in the First World War from 1915 to 1918 while still a student and subsequently received the knighthood of the Legion of Honour for valiant conduct.
 He graduated from the École Normale Supérieure and passed the agrégation in Physics in 1921.

-He received a PhD in Mineralogy from the University of Paris in 1925.
+He received a PhD in mineralogy from the University of Paris in 1925.
+Longchambon became an assistant professor at the University of Montpellier in 1925.

-Career

-Longchambon became an Assistant Professor at the University of Montpellier in 1925.
 He was appointed as the chair of the department of Applied and Theoretical Mineralogy at the University of Lyon in 1927.
 He succeeded Victor Grignard as Dean of its College of Sciences in 1936.